tadesouaiaia/prsWorkshop-website/docs/prep_software.md

 R is the most popular analysis program in statistical genetics, and required for most genetic analysis.
 MacOs users can download an up-to-date version directly from the [R website](https://cloud.r-project.org/) and using the R installer.
 If you are having trouble we recommend [this video tutorial](https://www.youtube.com/watch?v=I5WIMX4LK8M).

-While Linux users can also find a suitible version on the website, we reccomend using the package installer that comes with Debian based distributions (Debian, Ubuntu, Mint, etc) and downloading **R** directly using the following terminal commands:
+While Linux users can also find a suitable version on the website, we recommend using the package installer that comes with Debian based distributions (Debian, Ubuntu, Mint, etc) and downloading **R** directly using the following terminal commands:

     sudo apt install r-base               # to install R